okx/okexchain-docs/building-modules/ibc-module/ibc-overview.md

 ## **IBC core principles**

-&nbsp;&nbsp;&nbsp;&nbsp;IBC is a combination of the notary scheme and side chain mechanisms, with a framework based on the multi-chain and multi-layer development of the relay chain.
+IBC is a combination of the notary scheme and side chain mechanisms, with a framework based on the multi-chain and multi-layer development of the relay chain.
 IBC's protocol is similar to that of TCP's, applying the layering design, as shown in the chart below:

 ![protocol](../../img/ibc-protocol.png)